agustinustheo/ansible-fabric-starter/README.md

 ## Changelog:

-From previous version, based on the use on Hyperledger Fabric v1.4.2:
+From previous version, based on the use on Hyperledger Fabric v1.4.8:

-* Hyperledger Fabric updated to version 1.4.4, and fabric-tools updated to 0.4.15;
+* Hyperledger Fabric updated to version 2.2.2, and fabric-tools updated to 0.4.15;
-* Dropped support of solo and kafka ordering services;
-* Changed the way of configuring channels and installing chaincode (now, there are no pre-configured common channel, please see inventory file updates).
+* Changed the way of installing chaincode, following the Fabric v2 instructions (now, chaincode must be approved, etc. Please see inventory file updates).
-* Deployment of hyperledger explorer moved to separated playbook, and not included automatically

 ## Technical Requirements: